ucdavis/hpccf-docs/docs/backups/index.md

 On Hive, the only storage you have direct access to is your Quobyte PI share.
 In LSSC0 terminology, this could be considered primary storage.
 Archive storage, as a separate PI share, does not exist.
 We provide a [BACKED-UP](#what-is-backed-up) folder in your regular Quobyte share, and back up data in that folder up to the amount of backup space you have paid for.
-We provide regular email logs so you can monitor you backup status and how close you are to your backup space limit.
+We provide regular email logs so you can monitor your backup status and how close you are to your backup space limit.